PoorBillionaire/Windows-Prefetch-Carver/README.rst

 Supported Prefetch Types
 --------------------------
-Windows 10 Prefetch files are compressed, and therefore unabled to be carved from disk.
+Windows 10 Prefetch files are compressed, and are unable to be carved from disk in this manner.
 All other Prefetch formats are supported (Windows XP - Windows 8.1)

 Command-Line Options
 ---------------------